Noise Perturbation for Saliency Prediction with Psychophysical Synthetic Images: Methods

 \subsection{Dataset: Psychophysical images}

-A SID4VAM dataset was used in this study, composed of 230 synthetic images with known salient regions (see Fig.~\ref{fig:sid4vam_imgs}).
-Images with 15 distinct low-level features (e.g., orientation, brightness, color, and size) were generated using a target-distractor pop-out type of synthetic pattern.
-They have used free-viewing and visual search task instructions and 7 feature contrasts for each feature category \cite{Berga2019SID4VAMAB, BERGA201960}.
+In this study, we employed the SID4VAM dataset, which comprises 230 synthetic images characterized by well-defined salient regions (refer to Fig.~\ref{fig:sid4vam_imgs}).
+These images were generated to encompass a total of 15 distinct low-level features, including attributes such as orientation, brightness, color, and size.
+The generation process involved the creation of synthetic patterns with a target-distractor pop-out configuration.
+Two different sets of instructions, namely free-viewing and visual search tasks, were used in conjunction with seven feature contrasts for each of the feature categories \cite{Berga2019SID4VAMAB, BERGA201960}.